ScaledMap/LoadOut/README.md

 The linux application is pretty usuable at the moment.
 I use the application everyday and have close to 1000 bookmarks lol.
 Even if i do update the tables, I will go out of my way to not mess up my current setup.

-edit june 12: fixed a bug with the playlists forgot i had to do same thing in the cardview.
-But in the display default fitlers.
+edit june 12: fixed a bug with playlists in the cardview.
+Fixed a bug in the default filters.
 Changed how the default filters popululate in the cardview.

 edit june 9: You can create youtube playlists out of any category.
 It will pull the youtube/watch links out and add them to a youtube playlist.
 The music section for example would play all the music added to that section where /watch is in the route. you can fitler by category through the search bar now.
 For example, searching 'music' will pull up all the bookmarks in the music category.